tomschilling/vscode-js-add-function/README.md

 # vscode-js-add-function README

-This is a test version of my javascript add function extension.
+How good is adding a new function?
+Even better when you can easily add your already written function to your file.

+##Installing

+Extension is available for free in the Visual Studio Code Marketplace.

 ## Features